 SYSTEMS are the biggest multiplier of excellence.

 TALENT is the hardest to improve.
-Excellent B-talent, often beats lazy arrogant A-talent.
+Intense B-talent, often beats lazy arrogant A-talent.

 Rehearsing default patterns (Systems) and inspiring high work rate expectations (Intensity) around them will be our competitive advantage against more talented teams